What is Sulfate-free Shampoo: Myth or Must?

 Home / The Archive / What is Sulfate-free Shampoo: Myth or Must?

-In the constant quest for professional hair products that are good for us, or at least not bad for us, there’s a lot of chatter about dangers both real and imagined.
-Sulfates are one of those things causing alarm, and shampoo has gone from bathroom staple to chatroom drama.
+In the constant quest for professional hair products that are good for us—or at least not bad for us—there’s a lot of chatter about dangers both real and imagined.
+Sulfates are one of those ingredients causing alarm, raising questions like what does sulfate-free mean and why it matters for your hair.
+Shampoo has gone from a bathroom staple to a chatroom drama.
 How complicated are the risks when we simply want clean hair?

 Put simply, sulfates are what make shampoo sudsy when you lather on a hair product.
 Technically, they are a type of surfactant (a term for various detergents, emulsifiers, and foaming agents that reduce the surface tension of water) that attracts both oil and water.
 SLS (sodium laureth sulfate) is a synthetic detergent that is both water-loving and water-hating – water-hating to attach to the oils and greases to be removed, and water-loving so it can be rinsed off easily.
 SLS is excellent at both, which makes it so popular with manufacturers.

 The three sulfate compounds most commonly used by the beauty industry are sodium laureth sulfate, sodium lauryl sulfate, and ammonium laureth sulfate.
-Each type is different in intensity – the “-eth” versions are milder than the “-yl” version, and the ammonium version is milder than the sodium version – but all of them can be irritating to sensitive skin and hair.
-Using products with coco betaine (a surfactant derived from coconut oil) is a sulfate-free option, and though somewhat milder, it is still a detergent.
+Each type is different in intensity—the “-eth” versions are milder than the “-yl” version, and the ammonium version is milder than the sodium version—but all of them can be irritating to sensitive skin and hair.

 Does Sulfate Cause Hair Loss?